muhammadshaheera/Galera-Maxscale/README.md

 protocol=mariadbprotocol
 port=4006
 ```
-11. Check maxscale logs by “tail -100 /var/log/maxscale/maxscale.log”
+11. Check maxscale logs by `tail -100 /var/log/maxscale/maxscale.log`
-12. Check “SHOW VARIABLES LIKE 'event_scheduler';” it should be “ON” if not then run “SET GLOBAL event_scheduler = ON;”
+12. Check `SHOW VARIABLES LIKE 'event_scheduler';` it should be “ON” if not then run `SET GLOBAL event_scheduler = ON;`
-13. Verify using “maxctrl list services” and “maxctrl list servers”
+13. Verify using `maxctrl list services` and `maxctrl list servers`
-14. Connect to maxscale server from one DB server using “mysql -u'maxscale' -h'192.168.249.147' -P'4008' -p” and check “SHOW PROCESSLIST;”
+14. Connect to maxscale server from one DB server using `mysql -u'maxscale' -h'x.x.x.4x' -P'4008' -p” and check “SHOW PROCESSLIST;`
 15. Test by creating database from maxscale server and check if it is visible in DB server.